Fredwuz/venom-bot-WhatsappWebBot/README.md

 # How to install
-you have to have node js installed https://nodejs.org/de/download/ first you have to install all the requirements located in the requirements.txt <br>
+you have to have node js installed https://nodejs.org/de/download/ first you have to install all the requirements located in the requirements.txt and run npm i inside the master folder <br>
 you also have to change `yourNumber` in [config.json](config.json) to your Whatsapp Number(with area code e.g. 49 for germany) and move it inside the Scripts folder so only you have excess to the command <br>
 there is a help command <br>
 after that you just have to Scan the Qr-Code in the console and it will start<br>